-Comfort – Up top, you’ll find 1” of quilted comfort foam.
-This soft material is built with an open-cell construction, so is breathable and cooling.
+Comfort Layer – Up top, you’ll find 1 inch of quilted comfort foam.
+This soft material is built with an open-cell foam construction, so it offers breathability and cooling.
 The foam is also carbon fiber-infused, which further helps with temperature regulation.

-Pressure Relief – Beneath the quilted pillow top, you’ll land on 2” of the brand’s Adaptive® foam.
-Though this material has a quick response to pressure for a bit of lively lift, it’s also quite gentle, so should provide some nice pressure relief to the shoulders and hips.
-Additionally, the material is infused with graphite and gel beads, which works to draw heat away from the body and dissipate it evenly throughout the structure.
+Pressure Relief – Beneath the quilted pillow top, you’ll land on 2 inches of the brand’s Adaptive® foam.
+Though this material has a quick response to pressure points for a bit of lively lift, it’s also quite gentle, so should provide some nice pressure relief to the shoulders and hips.
+Additionally, the material is infused with graphite and cooling gel beads, which works to draw heat away from the body and dissipate it evenly throughout the structure.

 Mobility – Next up, Tuft & Needle has slipped in a thin transitional layer of coils.
 This section is meant to support the layers of foam above it while gradually easing the sleeper into the firmer sections of the mattress.
 It also brings some nice bounce to the mattress!